Certified Management Accountant (CMA) Exam Requirements: Education and Experience

 - 3 or 4 year Bachelor’s Degree or equivalent from an accredited college or university.

-- US Candidates can search for their school here: http://univ.cc/states.php
+- US Candidates can search for their school in the list of US accredited colleges and universities here: http://univ.cc/states.php

-- International candidates can search for their school here: http://univ.cc/world.php
+- International candidates can search for their school in the individual country lists of accredited colleges and universities here: http://univ.cc/world.php

 - Degrees that are not accredited must be evaluated by an independent agency.
 A listing of these agencies can be found at www.aice-eval.org or www.naces.org/members.html.
 Please see the CMA Candidate Handbook for details about completing a degree evaluation.